 Data or statistical facts on the situation and perspectives of agri-food systems and the impact of policies

-the region is on track to meet only 19% of the 2030 Agenda targets at the current pace — down from 23% estimated the previous year.
-Some 42% of targets are advancing in the right direction but too slowly, while 39% are stagnant or regressing compared to 2015.
+19% of 2030 Agenda targets will be met by LAC at the current pace — down from 23% the prior year — with 39% stagnant or regressing compared to 2015 (CEPAL, 2026).

 Nearly 40% of Haitians survive on less than $2.15 daily, and experts warn the fuel hike will force 'impossible tradeoffs' regarding basic services and food access for already struggling families.